relex/slog-agent/DESIGN.md

 ```

+After transformations, logs are immediately serialized and compressed by output, and then buffered by `HybridBufferer`,
+before being fed into the input channel of `FluentdForwardClient`.
+The fluentd forward messages to be sent by output
+client are already finalized before the buffering stage or saving to disk (when needed) - which also means the output
+messages are pre-compressed.

+If multiple outputs become necessary in future, it'd be up to `LogProcessingWorker` and `OrderedLogProcessingWorker`
+to duplicate the results of transformation for different output routes.

 ## Parallelization by traffic

-ByKeySetOrchestrator can create multiple sub-pipelines for each keySet and distribute logs among them while keeping
+`ByKeySetOrchestrator` can create multiple sub-pipelines for each keySet and distribute logs among them while keeping
 the order of resulting chunks.
 The parellelization performs very poorly currently even though order locks are rarely
 touched: